Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Statistical methods

 Methods C and D do not require unbiased estimates of RMSE for unbiased spread-error ratios.
-Instead, forecast climatologies and anomalies are defined separately for each member to ensure statistical consistency with observed anomalies.
-Method C is analogous to method A but forecast anomalies ($c_{k,j}$) are defined separately for each member using the sample mean of all years in the reforecast period.
+Instead, forecast climatological means and anomalies are defined separately for each member to ensure statistical consistency with observed anomalies.
+Method C is analogous to method A but forecast anomalies ($c_{k,j}$) are defined relative to climatological means that are calculated separately for each member using the sample mean of all years in the reforecast period.
 Note that ensemble means and observed anomalies are identical to those calculated using method A.

-Method D is analagous to method B but forecast anomalies ($d_{k,j}$) are calculated separately for each member and year in the reforecast period using the data from all other years.
+Method D is analagous to method B but forecast anomalies ($d_{k,j}$) are defined relative to climatological means that are calculated separately for each member and year in the reforecast period using the data from all other years.
 Note that ensemble means and observed anomalies are identical to method B.

 Although ensemble mean anomalies calculated using methods C and D are unchanged relative to methods A and B, the ensemble spread of forecast anomalies is systematically different to the spread of the raw ensemble (figure \ref{fig:spread_error_vs_period}).
 The expected ensemble variance of the raw forecasts can be expressed in terms of forecast anomalies as